 Note: Anonymous written complaints will not be responded to.

-If unresolved or unsure of the proper step, present your written complaint to the Executive Director.
-The Executive Director or designate will respond to your complaint, in writing, within ten working days.
+If unresolved or unsure of the proper step, present your written complaint to the CEO.
+The CEO or designate will respond to your complaint, in writing, within ten working days.

 If unresolved, or to make a complaint/feedback directly to the Board, mail your written complaint/feedback to the President of the Board of Directors, 100 McRae Ave., Port Colborne, ON L3K 2A8.
-The President will review and make note of the complaint and place it with the Chairperson of the Complaints Committee or place it before the Board of Directors.
-The President or Executive Director will respond within five (5) days following the Board meeting.
+The President will review and make note of the complaint and place it with the Chairperson of the Quality Enhancement Committee or place it before the Board of Directors.
+The President or CEO will respond within fifteen (15) days.